League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 The above example used the `@Actor[name]` format for simplicity, but when drag&dropping actors, they would appear in the journal entry as `@Actor[id]{name}`.

-You can also use two non-official 'links' by using the same format :
+You can also use some non-official 'links' by using the same format :
 - `@Token[token name]` : If used as a trigger, this will cause the triggers to activate on any token with the specified name (you cannot set a token id in this case).
 As a trigger effect, it will cause the player to select the first token matching that name.
 - `@ChatMessage[message contents]` : As an effect, this will send the specified message contents as a chat message
 - `@Trigger[option1 option2 option3]` : This applies modifiers on the trigger line, keep reading for more information about available options.
 - `@Drawing[label]` : This will trigger the effects when the player clicks/moves a token within the area of a drawing which has its text set to the `label` specified.
 Works best with rectangles.
+- `@Door[coordinates]` : This will trigger the effects when a player opens or closes a door (based on options).
+The coordinates can be copy/pasted from the wall configuration sheet (excluding the `[` and `]`).

 By using a `Token` trigger, you can have a single actor for your triggers (a door, a button or a transparent image) but setting a different and unique name for your tokens would allow you to use them as different triggers, without duplicating actors all over your actors directory.